s3rvac/talks/2025-06-05-To-Manage-or-Not-To-Manage/README.md

-# To Manage or Not To Manage
+# To Manage or Not To Manage?
+That Is the Question...

 Supportive material for my *To Manage or Not To Manage* talk from 2025-06-05.